Hazardous Drug Safety In The Hospital and At Home

 Why do hospital staff take more precautions?

 Hospital staff will take extra care when handling these drugs and body wastes.
 They may gown, double glove, and at times, wear face shields or masks.
 They will dispose of the waste in special plastic bags.
-They will take extra care when handling soiled linen.
+They will take extra care when handling soiled linens.
 These special precautions are because hospital workers have exposure from many persons.

 What do I need to do to protect myself from drug exposure?